davidlhayes/project3/README.md

 1. Ruby
 2. Backbone.js
 3. Sinatra - Chosen over Rails because it is lightweight and flexible
 4. Bootstrap - A powerful styling framework with-in built-in responsive design abilities

 ## Security

-An member id will be required as a parameter in each request.
+An API Key will used to keep the API secure.
+For ver 1.0, their will be one fixed key and it will return the results for every PandaCard payment processor.
+In the app, it means that with every GET, POST, PUT, PATCH, DELETE request, there must be appended a key string in the form of <code>/?key=abcdef</code>

+# App Premise

+## PandaCard - A Fictitious Credit Card Company

+PandaCard has members who are businesses which collect PandaCard payments and members who are customers who make payments using PandaCard.

+# User Stories

+## End User

+The end user is a business that collects payments by PandaCard.
+The business needs to see records of payments collected.
+They hire someone to build an app to manage their data.
+That developer needs access to the real-time data posessed by PandaCard.

+## Admin

+PandaCard needs to manage the payments processed by its member businesses.
+For maintenance purposes, at least, it needs to view, update, create, and destroy records of payments.

 # App Description

-## PandaCard - A Fictitious Credit Card Company
-### The front-end of this app will allow a business to access transaction information for clients who pay with PandaCard
+## API

+The Application Programming Interface is a key-protected access point for viewing and managing PandaCard data.
+All of the usual database functions are avaiable: Create, Read, Update, Destroy.
+See below for a description of the data (model) used.

+## Admin Panel

-### The API will contain credit card purchase information for all PandaCard holders.
-PandaCard businesses will create apps to
+The front-end of this app is an administration panel, containing credit card purchase information for all PandaCard holders.

-### access the API, but their member key will be required with each request and only return payments made to them
-###
+##

 ### The API Table